 - A status field changed to 'Ready to send email' or other appropriate phrase for the particular action.

 - A 'Created On' field using the created time field type.
-Set the view filter to only include records before today.
+Set the view filtering conditions to only include records before today.
 This will create a delay on when records are sent.

 - Use a form.
 By only using a form to create new records, all fields are added simultaneously upon submission.
 Ideal for automations that trigger when a record is created.